Ignite: Switzerland FAQs

 Fees

 Yes, they can.
-Instead of paying school fees for your child’s college, they will pay directly into the school in Switzerland for the term that your child will be there.
+Instead of paying school fees to your child’s College, they will pay school fees to HochAlpines Institut Ftan, the school in Switzerland where your child will stay for the term.

-A credit note will be created for one term from the college your child attends.
-It will be refunded through the way the fee was originally paid, either directly to your company or to your bank account.
+A credit note will be created by the College for the term that your child is with Ignite: Switzerland.
+The fee you paid to the College will be refunded to the account through which it was originally paid; your refund will either go directly to your company or to your bank account.

 Medical

-Switzerland is renowned for its excellent medical training and hospitals utilising the latest technologies, guaranteeing quality care that is recognised throughout the world.
+Switzerland is renowned for its excellent medical training and hospitals, utilising the latest technologies, guaranteeing quality care that is recognised throughout the world.
 We are lucky to work in close proximity with the local doctor, and are able to care for our students in a prompt and timely fashion.
 The school benefits from a wide network of health specialists (dentists, orthodontists, dermatologists, ophthalmologists and psychologists), helping us provide the best possible care for the students.

 We will let you know if your child requires any dental or medical treatment.